crycode-de/mcp-can-boot/README.md

 ## CAN bus communication

-The whole communication via the CAN bus uses only two extended frame CAN-IDs.
+The whole communication via the CAN bus uses only two CAN-IDs.

 *Defaults:*